qcowco/hashnote/README.md

 * HATEOAS

 ## Encryption
-The notes are encrypted with a private symmetric key that grants anyone access to it's contents.
-Encryption is achieved thanks to the javax.crypto package, which also allows seamless integration with projects such as Bouncy Castle.
+The notes are encrypted with a private symmetric key that grants anyone access to its contents.
+Encryption is achieved thanks to the javax.crypto package, which also allows for seamless integration with projects such as Bouncy Castle.
 Additionally, the architecture is designed in such a way that makes expansion of supported algorithms very easy.
 Declare a component that extends the abstract AlgorithmDetails class, and it will be automatically picked up and integrated.

 ## Security
 Bearer tokens are used to authenticate and authorize the user if needed.